a1291762/wallpaper_helper/README.md

 # TODO

-- One source image -> two destination images
+- One original image -> two wallpaper images
-- Rotation of the destination image
+- Rotate before crop
 - Allow the crop border to extend past the image boundaries (fill with a solid colour)
-- Browse images from a new folder and copy to dest or crop to dest
+- Browse images from a new folder and copy to wallpaper (can already crop to wallpaper/save to originals)
-- Remove the destination image, keep the original
+- Remove the wallpaper image, keep the original
-- Original in a format other than JPG (output is always JPG)
+- Original in a format other than JPG (wallpaper is always JPG)
 - Port to pyside2 (Ubuntu has a snap, Mac users can download)
 - Packaging (installable package/app)